EPMPaulPoly/parking-lot-mapping-tool/README.md

 Open the notebook and follow the steps to:

-- Load your satellite image
+- Prepare your satellite image for your area of interest

-- Run the segmentation model
+- Run the cells in the notebook to:

-- Apply post-processing
+  1. Get the predictions from the model
+  2. Perform the post-processing

-- Export results to GeoJSON
+  3. Export the result as a GeoJSON file

 ---
 ## Citation